keboola/developers-docs/integrate/storage/api/tde-exporter.md

 The `parameters` section contains:

 - `tags`: array of tags that will be assigned to the resulting file in Storage File uploads.
-- `typedefs`: definitions of data types mapping of source tables columns to destination TDE columns.
+- `typedefs`: definitions of data types mapping source tables columns to destination TDE columns.

-Type definitions are entered as object whose name must match the name of table in `storage.input.tables.source` node (`in.c-main.old-table` in the above example).
-Object properties are names of colums of the table, where each must have a property `type` which is one of the [supported column types](https://onlinehelp.tableau.com/current/pro/online/mac/en-us/datafields_typesandroles_datatypes.html):
+Type definitions are entered as an object whose name must match the name of the table in the `storage.input.tables.source` node (`in.c-main.old-table` in the above example).
+Object properties are names of the table columns; each must have the `type` property which is one of the [supported column types](https://onlinehelp.tableau.com/current/pro/online/mac/en-us/datafields_typesandroles_datatypes.html):
-`boolean`, `number`, `decimal`, `date`, `datetime`, `string`.
+`boolean`, `number`, `decimal`, `date`, `datetime` and `string`.

 ## Date and DateTime
-Data for these datatypes can be specified in format used by in [strptime function](http://pubs.opengroup.org/onlinepubs/009695399/functions/strptime.html) Format is specified in the type definiftions column definition e.g.
+Data for these data types can be specified in the format used in the [strptime function](http://pubs.opengroup.org/onlinepubs/009695399/functions/strptime.html).
+The format is specified as part of the column's type definition.
+For example:

 {% highlight json %}
 {